VHDPlus/vhdplus-website/docs/getstarted/getstarted_ghdl.md

 - `wait for ...;` adds a delay between the operations before and after
 - `wait;` stops process
-- `wait until ...;` waits until condition is true There are much more tools that you can use for the simulation, but the best way is to just search for "VHDL Simulation".
+- `wait until ...;` waits until condition is true

+There are much more tools that you can use for the simulation, but the best way is to just search for "VHDL Simulation".
 The same operations for vhdl work with ghdp as well.

 ## Start the simulation

 1. Click on the run symbol in the simulation bar
 2. Check for errors in the output window
-3. After GTK Wave is open, click on the component and then on the signals to show
+3. After GTK Wave is open, click on the component of which you want to see the signal
+4. Double click the signal to display in the wave window
-4. You can zoom out and see the simulated behavior
+5. You can zoom out and see the simulated behavior

 # Simulation with VHDL